UniversalDependencies/docs/_ja-overview/introduction.md

 Therefore, we keep the coordinate structure information in the different layer annotation from the Bunsetsu based dependency annotation.
 We also keep the surface case frame structures and the scope of negation in the different layer annotation.

+The Universal Dependency label set includes syntactic roles such as 'nsubj', 'dobj', 'iobj'.
+These annotations are not provide by Japanese Bunsetsu dependency annotation.
+We

 The labels related to "PASSIVE" are defined in the Universal Dependency label set.
 Hopefully, Japanese language has only two morphemes Reru(れる) and Rareru(られる).
 Though the morphemes are polysemy including the passive sense, 90% of them are passive sense.
 We also have the annotation of the sense of Reru/Rareru.

 The Universal Dependency label set discriminates whether the target is a clause or not.
 Unfortunately, the definition of the clause is vague.
 We defined some heuristic rules to define the clause.
 For example, the difference between acl (adjectival clause) and amod (adjectival modifier) is defined by whether the adjective has any overt case or not.

-The discrepancy between the syntactic phrases and phonetic (accent) phrases is another issues on the word-based dependency annotation.
-We focus not on speech corpora but on written corpora.
-We leave this issue from Universal Dependency annotation schema.
+Aside from these syntactic dependency annotations,

 # Background